 Abductor & Adductor Machines

-Ideally when an person exercises, the movements performed should be geared towards movements you will carry out in everyday life.
-This is why when we train for a sport, we tend to focus on movements similar to those used in the sport that will help us strengthen and improve our performance.
+Ideally, when you exercise, the movements performed should be geared towards movements you will carry out in everyday life.
+This is why, when we train for a sport, we tend to focus on movements similar to those used in the sport.
+This will then help us to improve strength and performance.

 When would we use them?

-Some sports drills may have you perform these his movement standing – but is an important difference.
+Some sports drills may have you perform the same movements as the abductor and adductor machine, but whilst standing, which makes an important difference.

-The Abductor and Adductor machines train very small muscle groups, therefore they are only accustomed and designed to lift or displace a small amount of weight.
-Unfortunately, if individuals aren’t away of the technacalities of these machines, a lot of weight could be added which may cause damage to your spine.
+The abductor and adductor machines train very small muscle groups, therefore they are only accustomed and designed to lift or displace a small amount of weight.
+Unfortunately, if individuals aren’t aware of the technicalities of these machines, a lot of weight could be added which may cause damage to the spine.

-Any unnecessary amount of pressure on your spine may be detrimental long term – this goes for any exercise – which is why it is important to full understand how to use any piece of gym.
+Any unnecessary amount of pressure on your spine may be detrimental long term – this goes for any exercise – which is why it is important to fully understand how to use any piece of gym equipment.
 Doing so may prevent future injuries.

 If you want to train the adductors and abductors specifically, especially after injuries, consider some band work.
 These types of exercises will work the muscles effectively and safely without unnecessary stress on the spine, and the movements are much more applicable to real life.